BREAKING

 have come to think of the Borderline as a person with no epidermis

-with BPD, without them personalizing it.
+them personalizing it and hyper-reacting.
 After awhile,

 this gets pretty tedious, even in friendships!
 These folks were

-raised by toxic, passive-aggressive parents--and criticisms were
+raised by toxic, passive-aggressive parents whose guidance and corrections

 A